Jul-Wie/old-awesomewm-dotfiles/README.md

 # Dotfiles
-This repo contain the dotfiles i use on my laptop, so it's all lightweight stuff. \
+The setup i personally use on my laptop. \
-I stole my awesomewm config from https://github.com/Crylia/crylia-theme and made a few adjustments.
+awesomewm config from https://github.com/Crylia/crylia-theme with a few adjustments. (didn't fork bc i forgot to do that when i made this repo (im to lazy to remake) and this is just a personal setup for me anyway)

 ## List of stuff